Manojcc/Fullstack-Blog-django-react/README.md

 # Full-Stack Blog App (React + Django)

-This is a minimal template that satisfies the assessment:

 - Email/password auth (JWT)
 - Only logged-in users can create/edit/delete blogs
 - Public blog list (paginated) and detail pages